 Cybercrime is constantly evolving.
 That means that a college’s cybersecurity efforts need to be evolving similarly.
 Some colleges are able to demonstrate that they are doing this.
 Others can demonstrate that they are not just protecting their communities from cybercrime but leading the fight against cyber criminals before they can act.
 These colleges have been given the highest rankings on this list.

 Any one of the colleges below is a strong choice for a student who wants to get an education in an institution protecting its community from cyber attacks.
 However, it’s also possible that none of the colleges below are right for you.
 If that’s the case, then this ranking can still be a vital resource.
-Every entry has a detailed summary of how the college is taking cybersecurity seriously.
+If you are looking to save a little money, consider attending a community college, either local or out of state Every entry has a detailed summary of how the college is taking cybersecurity seriously.
 These have been included for you to contrast and compare their efforts to your own college options.
 If any of your potential colleges is taking cybersecurity as seriously as the colleges in this ranking, then that’s a strong sign that it’s a college worth attending!

 To create this list, we used a number of ways to identify colleges that have been proactive or inactive when it comes to cybersecurity.
 Initially, we found many sources that highlighted cyber-attacks that have taken place on college campuses.
 This served as a means to discount colleges from the final ranking or to assess the improvements that colleges had made since a cyber attack.
 These sources are as follows: